-Here’s a fun and delicious ingredient that you might not have encountered before, Okinawan Sweet Potatoes, AKA Hawaiian purple potatoes.
-They are known for their distinct purple color and unique earthy taste, and I think they are way better than a regular sweet potato.
+Here’s a fun and delicious ingredient that you might not have encountered before, Okinawan Sweet Potatoes, AKA Hawaiian purple potatoes, or purple sweet potatoes.
+They are known for their distinct purple color and unique sweet yet earthy taste, and I think they are way better than a regular sweet potato.

 I discovered this culinary delight on my recent trip to Hawaii and have been hooked ever since.
 Because it was so delicious in all of the forms I tried, I had to experiment with this ingredient once I got home and I decided to make something from it for Thanksgiving.